August 9, 2020

 Dagoba, a Tibetan-style stupa at the edge of the village.

 Going further up from the village and from the canyon took us to a Buddhist monastery.
-It was fitted with a colorful, very decorated interior.
+It was fitted with a colorfully decorated interior.

-On the other side of Bala starts a shelf trail that goes towards the canyon's rim – a must!
+On the other side of Bala was a shelf trail that went towards the canyon's rim – a must!

-It had several viewing platforms, from which is possible to see the canyon in its full glory:
+It had several viewing platforms, from which it was possible to see the canyon in its entirety:

 Meanwhile, the floating clouds occasionally unveiled the contours of the high peaks around.

-As we returned to Bala to catch a bus back down, I thought that I could spend years exploring other valleys and mountains of the region, but this journey was approaching its end.
-Nevertheless, I was very grateful for the colourful glimpse of what there is in store.
-The air got freshened up by the wind, which started flapping hundreds of prayer flags hanging near a local Buddhist reliquary, and light began to fade.
+As we returned to Bala to catch a bus back down, the air got freshened up by the wind, which started flapping hundreds of prayer flags hanging near a local Buddhist reliquary, and light began to fade.

 Prayer flags in Bala.